CUET Results: Lucknow boy Prabuddh Dubey scores 799.64 out of 800; several others shine

 Shria Agrawal of La Martiniere Girls College scored 760 out of 800.
 Shria scored 100 percentile in English.
 She stands a chance to study at her dream college Miranda House where she wants to pursue BA Economics (Honours) or Shri Ram College of Commerce.
 Shriya feels that CUET is a great option because in the past, admissions were merit-based while CUET makes it a level playing field for all.
 She too went to CUET Possible for mentoring.

 Similarly, Shivansh Rai also secured 100 percentile in English and Economics while Anshpriya Srivastava got 100 percentile in Political Science and Psychology.
-In addition to the above-stated results, 25 other students of CUET Possible secured 99 percentile across various domains.
+In addition to the above-stated results, 25 other students of CUET Possible secured 99 percentile across various domains, , said Satyam Shanker Sahai, founder of CUET Possible.

 Central University Entrance Test (CUET) is an all-India examination organised by the National Testing Agency (NTA) for admission to various undergraduate courses in Central Universities of India.
 Students from across India look forward to securing admission to top Delhi University colleges every year.